IDAES/idaes-pse/docs/technical_specs/core/solvers.rst

 and only one time variable can be specified.
 The other suffix is an integer suffix ``dae_link`` which contains differential and derivative variables.
-The integer in the suffix links the derivative to it's differential variable, by specifying an integer that is unique to the pair.
+The integer in the suffix links the derivative to it's differential variable, by specifying an integer greater than 0 that is unique to the pair.

+If there are differential variables that do not appear in the constraints, they can be supplied to the ``export_nonlinear_variables`` argument of solve.
+For the trajectory data, you will also want to use ``symbolic_solver_labels``.

 To solve the problem, start with the initial conditions in the Pyomo model.
 After the solve the finial conditions will be in the Pyomo model.
 To get